italia/developers.italia.it/_pages/en/contacts.md

 pair-blocks:
     - title: "Work with us"
-      text: "You may find the open positions (when they are available) in the section [Work with us](https://teamdigitale.governo.it/it/36-content.htm) of the Digital Transformation Team."
+      text: "You may find the open positions (when they are available) in the section [Work with us](https://teamdigitale.governo.it/it/36-content.htm) of the Digital Transformation Team website."
       image: /assets/images/contatti-lavora.svg
       buttons:
         - label: Open Positions
           class: btn btn-primary
           url: 'https://teamdigitale.governo.it/en/join-us'
     - title: "Send feedback"
-      text: "Do you want to propose ideas or give a feedback on the community?
+      text: "Do you want to propose ideas or give a feedback about the community?
       There's a dedicated section in the [forum](https://forum.italia.it/c/community-feedback).<br>
 If you want to file a bug related to this website, you can open an issue on [GitHub](https://github.com/italia/developers.italia.it)."
       image: /assets/images/contatti-bug.svg